ericwbailey/ericwbailey.website/source/published/how-an-accessibility-designer-adds-keyboard-shortcuts-to-a-web-app.md

 - It is a fallacy to assume [everyone has perfect working knowledge of the full capabilities of their software and hardware](https://ericwbailey.website/published/truths-about-digital-accessibility/#not-every-assistive-technology-user-is-a-power-user).
 - For people that do know about passthrough key support, it is annoying, tedious, and sometimes even painful to have to use them for frequently-used commands.

-To say it more plainly: Advocating for the creation of a keyboard preference support area on your web app will be a painful undertaking.
+To say it more plainly: Advocating for the creation of a keyboard preference support area on your web app will be a likely be an arduous undertaking.
 This is due to [a contemporary business culture that largely views user experience to be an inconvenient friction](https://productpicnic.beehiiv.com/p/why-design-goes-wrong-and-how-to-set-it-right-part-1) that gets in the way of metrics-obsessed rent-seeking.

 ## The map is not the territory

 In reviewing the support table, the lack of OS, browser, or screen reader keyboard shortcuts for an <kbd>Alt</kbd>/<kbd>Command</kbd> + <kbd>End</kbd> keypress might make it seem like a good candidate to use for my task.
-However, <kbd>Alt</kbd>/<kbd>Command</kbd> + <kbd>Home</kbd> <a href="#alt-command-home">opens the browser start page, moves current page back one history event for every major browser on Windows</a>.
+However, <kbd>Alt</kbd>/<kbd>Command</kbd> + <kbd>Home</kbd> <a href="#alt-command-home">opens the browser start page, then moves the current page back one history event for every major browser on Windows</a>.

-People who use a modifier key with <kbd>End</kbd> will likely expect the same modifier key applied to <kbd>Home</kbd> to operate in a similar fashion.
+People who use modifier keys with <kbd>End</kbd> will likely expect the same modifier keys applied to <kbd>Home</kbd> to operate in a similar fashion.
 For example, if some combination of modifier keys plus <kbd>Page Down</kbd> scrolls down 75% of the height of the page, one would assume that the same combination plus <kbd>Page Up</kbd> scrolls upward 75% instead.

 As my research shows, <a href="#support-table">this is true until it isn’t</a>.